Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: Hibert Scheme of a Pair of Skew Lines on Cubic Threefolds

-\begin{corollary} The Hilbert-Chow morphism is isomorphic over $\textup{Sym}^2F\setminus \Delta_F$. \end{corollary} \begin{proof} $\rho$ sends the set of type (I) and (III) schemes to $\textup{Sym}^2F\setminus \Delta_F$, which is bijective by Lemma \ref{typeIII_lemma}, so by Zariski's main theorem, it is an isomorphism. \end{proof} Note that a similar result is obtained in Lemma 12.16, \cite{CG} using analytic method.
+\begin{corollary} The Hilbert-Chow morphism is isomorphic over $\textup{Sym}^2F\setminus \Delta_F$. \end{corollary} Note that a similar result is obtained in \cite[Lemma 12.16]{CG} using the analytic method. \begin{proof} $\rho$ sends the set of type (I) and (III) schemes to $\textup{Sym}^2F\setminus \Delta_F$, which is bijective by Lemma \ref{typeIII_lemma}.
+So by Zariski's main theorem, it is an isomorphism. \end{proof}